danielrafiqueUtoronto/Toronto-Ambulance-Unit-Location-Optimizer/README.md

 # Toronto-Ambulance-Unit-Location-Optimizer

+This Project was done in collaboration with 3 other students: Justin Semelhago, Lucas Sciardi, and Ronny Qi.

 This is a project for a course at the University of Toronto, Analytics in Action (MIE368), utilizing machine learning and optimization libraries in order to predict emergency call data based on population demographics per FSA scraped from Census Canada and optimized to efficiently allocate ambulance resources across fixed stations.

 Problem Statement: To make effcient use of Toronto's ambulance resources by minimizing the number of Ambulance units needed to meet predicted call demand